jdersch/PERQemu/PERQemu/Readme-source.txt

       used in several places in the processor, with separate or combined access to the upper and lower parts of the register.
     - The "Instruction" class caches instruction decoding to make things faster.
+    - The "InterruptEncoder" class handles priority encoding of 8 hardware interrupt sources, and methods to raise or clear them.
     - The "RasterOp" class emulates the hardware datapath for doing fast block memory moves used in graphics operations.
     - The "RegisterFile" class provides the XY register file of 256 general